Cross pattée: Russia

+The cross pattée is adopted by Russian Border Service, it is also found on coats of arms of some Russian regions.

+The cross alisée version of the cross pattée, with rounded edges, has been used in Russia since the 19th century.
+This cross shape was used in the badges of the Narodnoe Opolcheniye, during the Patriotic War of 1812 and the Crimean War as well as the Aleksandrovskoe Military School.
+Although it was not used for decorations before, in the modern-day Russian Federation, the cross alisée was adopted for the Order of Courage, as well as for other emblems such as the logo of the Wagner Group.

 Spain

 Sweden

 In Sweden, the term "Saint George's Cross" sometimes refers to the cross pattée used by Swedish Freemasons.
 For example, the cross of the Swedish Order of Freemasons was defined by the King of Sweden in 1928 to be a "red St George's cross with triangular arms".

 Ukraine

 In Ukraine, the "cossack cross" was used historically in banners by cossacks, installed on their graves, and nowadays part of emblems of a number of Ukrainian state bodies connected with security, including the Armed Forces of Ukraine.